-When sitting on a birthing ball the feet should be firmly planted on the floor and hips should be higher than the knees.
+When sitting on a birthing ball for the first time, the feet should be firmly planted on the floor and hips should be higher than the knees.
 If your heels come off the ground, the ball is too big!
 If the knees are higher than the hips the birthing ball needs more air or is too small.

 Having the knees higher than the hips can encourage a non-optimal fetal position for your baby, which could mean a longer and more painful labor for you.
 Not what we want!

 TIP: Because keeping the ball inflated is so important, I highly encourage you to buy your own air pump if your ball does not already come with one.
 Many balls do, but if yours doesn’t make sure to add it to your cart.